OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 The `STOCKPRICE` function that you just created returns the price of a stock at a specific moment in time, but stock prices are always changing.
 Let's create a custom function that streams data from an API to get real-time updates on a stock price.

-Complete the following steps to create a custom function named `STOCKPRICESTREAM` that requests the price of the specified stock every 1 second.
+Complete the following steps to create a custom function named `STOCKPRICESTREAM` that requests the price of the specified stock every 1000 milliseconds.
 While the initial request is in-progress, you may see the placeholder value **#GETTING_DATA** the cell where the function is being called.
 When a value is returned by the function, **#GETTING_DATA** will be replaced by that value in the cell.

 1. In the **stock-ticker** project that the Yo Office generator created, add the following function to **customfunctions.js** and save the file.